Updated as of March 2023

 Effective February 28, 2022, the Government of Canada has adjusted the global travel advisory for many destinations around the world.
 The University, along with Co-operative and Experiential Education (CEE), has reviewed these changes and updated our guidelines for co-op work terms outside of Canada:

-For Spring 2022 and Fall 2022, CEE will approve eligible co-op work terms for in-person or remote jobs where the student is located outside of Canada
+For Fall 2022 and Winter 2023, CEE will approve eligible co-op work terms for in-person or remote jobs where the student is located outside of Canada

 In alignment with the University’s international travel guidelines, students must be fully vaccinated to travel internationally.